-Kurozukuri: Toyama’s Food Delicacy Black Squid Shiokara
+Kurozukuri: Toyama’s Chinmi Black Squid Shiokara

-It is said that the origin of Kuro-Zukuri dates back to the Japan’s Edo period, about 300 years ago.
-Therefore, the Toyama’s delicacy is a traditional food and actually known as one of “the Japan’s 3 Best Food Delicacies (新三大珍味)“.
+The origin of Kuro-Zukuri dates back to the Edo period, about 300 years ago, and now, the black Ika no Shiokara is one of Japan’s 3 Best Food Delicacies (新三大珍味).

-(Reference page : Wikipedia 黒作り )
+(Reference Page: Wikipedia 黒作り )